ON THE ROAD ARIZONA

 The park, highlighting the song “Take It Easy” by Jackson Browne and Glenn Frey, attracts a steady stream of travelers who take selfies while “standing on a corner of Winslow, Arizona.”

-The rock ’n’ roll monument really has little to do with Route 66 but it has become one of the must-see attractions for Mother Road roadies traveling across Arizona.
+The rock ’n’ roll monument has little to do with Route 66 but it has become one of the must-see attractions for Mother Road roadies traveling across Arizona.

-It has added to the burgeoning art scene linked to La Posada and other art spaces in town.
+The 695 square foot rug and museum have added to the burgeoning art scene linked to La Posada and other art spaces in town.
 It’s not unheard of to hear Winslow compared to Marfa, a remote west Texas town that's attracted artist refugees from afar.

 Go west to Two Guns: